-The script also creates the staging ASAP Docker image for the environment IDs specified in the asap.properties file.
+The script creates the staging ASAP image for the environment IDs specified in the asap image.properties file by installing WebLogic Server, Java, and the database client.

 Working with Cartridges

 ASAP cartridges are discrete software components developed for ASAP.
 An ASAP cartridge provides specific domain behavior on top of the core ASAP software.
 This domain behavior includes a part of, or all services on a network element (NE), element management system (EMS), or network management system (NMS).
 For more information about cartridges, see ASAP Cartridge Development Guide and for installing cartridges, see ASAP Installation Guide.